JunyaoHu/common_metrics_on_video_quality/README.md

 # Example

-8 videos of a batch, 30 frames, 3 channels, 64x64 size, calculate per 8 frames， and calculate to final.
+8 videos of a batch, 30 frames, 3 channels, 64x64 size, calculate per 8 frames, and calculate to final.

 ```
 import torch